 Don’t Delete Anything

-Do not second-guess yourself and delete posts on your social media.
+Do not second-guess yourself and delete posts if you feel you have made social media mistakes.
 It is very likely that the insurance adjuster or defense attorney already has a screenshot of your posts.
 If it is discovered that you deleted something, you may incur legal trouble for destroying evidence, or negative optics if the case goes to a jury trial.

 Guard Your Privacy at All Times